Types of Drug Crimes in Florida

-Penalties for drug-related offense depend greatly upon the type of drug, the quantity and whether it is being sold or distributed.
-Florida classifies drugs according to different "Schedules", a system which groups drugs according to their potential for abuse and accepted medical use.
+Penalties for drug-related offenses depend greatly upon the type of drug, the quantity, and whether it is being sold or distributed.
+Florida classifies drugs according to different "Schedules," a system which groups drugs according to their potential for abuse and accepted medical use.
 Schedule I drugs generally carry a tougher penalty than those in Schedule II or III.

 Another factor that influences the potential sentence is the quantity (weight) of drugs involved:

-- Possession of Less Than 20 Grams of Marijuana is a misdemeanor with a maximum penalty of one year in jail and $1,000 in fines
+- Possession of fewer than 20 Grams of Marijuana is a misdemeanor with a maximum penalty of one year in jail and $1,000 in fines

 - More than 20 Grams is a felony punishable by five years in prison and a $5,000 fine

-Trafficking in a Controlled Substances is a particularly difficult offense.
-In many cases there are minimum mandatory prison sentences when Trafficking is charged.
+- In many cases, there are minimum mandatory prison sentences when trafficking is charged.

-It should be noted that a conviction of any controlled substance charge, even misdemeanor marijuana possession can lead to a driver's license suspension.
-This is even true if you hold an out-of-state license as many states grant reciprocity to Florida's driver's license suspension.
+It should be noted that a conviction of any controlled substance charge, even misdemeanor marijuana possession, can lead to a driver's license suspension.
+This is even true if you hold an out-of-state license, as many states grant reciprocity to Florida's driver's license suspension.
 If convicted of a DUI involving drugs or alcohol, you could face up to a one-year suspension of your license.
 Possession of controlled substances such as marijuana or cocaine will likely result in at least three years of suspension.

-Defending You on Drug Crime Charges in Panama City
+Contact Our Drug Crime Attorney in Panama City Today